 The student's thesis committee will consist of a minimum of three faculty members: (1) an individual whose primary appointment is within CMM (often, their primary advisor although this is not necessary) and (2) at least two additional faculty members who have expertise related to the student's area(s) of interest.
 These individuals do not need to be in CMM.
 Additional committee members will be chosen jointly by the student and their primary advisor.
-A student's advisory committee should be chosen - and the committee should meet - as soon as possible after the student enters the Master's Program.
+A student's advisory committee should be chosen - and the committee should meet - as soon as possible after the student starts working on their thesis.